-According to the AKC Rottweiler breed standard, all Rottweilers should have a very specific set of markings in very specific places in order to be considered well-bred by show dog standards.
+According to the AKC Rottweiler breed standard, all Rottweilers should have a very specific set of markings in very specific places to be considered well-bred by show dog standards.

-Here is what the breed standard specifies for a proper Rottweiler coat color pattern.
+The breed standard specifies here a proper Rottweiler coat color pattern.

 – The coat should always have black as the dominant color.

 – The secondary color of rust, mahogany, or tan should not exceed 10 percent of the overall color content of the outer coat layer.

 – The secondary color should appear in the following places: cheeks, over each eye, on either side of the muzzle in a thin strip, on the throat, on either side of the chest, on the ankles and toes of the front legs, on hind legs from stifle to hock, under the tail.